diffusiondata/diffusion-maven-plugin/README.md

                 </dependencies>
             </plugin>

-Note that you should generally provide the location of your diffusion installation as a dependency and property.
+Note: Provide the location of your Diffusion server installation as a dependency and property.
-If you do not then the value of DIFFUSION_HOME will be used if set.
+If you do not provide this as a dependency and property, the value of DIFFUSION_HOME will be used if set.